convenient/hyper-dimensional-mazes/README.md

 # mazes-for-programmers
-C++ / OpenGL implementation based very loosely on the topics covered in the [Mazes for Programmers book](https://pragprog.com/book/jbmaze/mazes-for-programmers).
+A C++ and OpenGL implementation of different varieties of N-Dimensional mazes.
+All based very loosely on the topics covered in the [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers) book.

 What this repo attempts to achieve is the following: